 i.
 David C. Martin, The CIA's Loaded Gun, The Washington Post, October 10, 1976, Weisberg Archive, Hood College, p.
 C-1

 iv.
 House Select Committee on Assassinations, Segregated CIA Files, Microfilm Reel 55, Noting Nagel Threat to have himself arrested by Spanish Emb. that he will unload his problems and claims on Spanish authorities, March 28, 1969, p.
-1, 104-10220-10023
+1, National Archives and Records Administration: 104-10220-10023

 vii.
 President's Commission Document Number 1347, FBI Gemberling Report, Richard Schlang, pp. 176-178